jenkinsci/kubernetes-plugin/README.md

 ## Using WebSockets with a Jenkins controller with self-signed HTTPS certificate

-Using WebSockets is the easiest and recommended way to establish the connection between agents and a Jenkins controller running outside of the cluster.
+Using WebSockets is the easiest and recommended way to establish the connection between agents and a Jenkins controller running outside the cluster.
 However, if your Jenkins controller has HTTPS configured with self-signed certificate, you'll need to make sure the agent container trusts the CA.
 To do that, you can extend the `jenkins/inbound-agent` image and add your certificate as follows: